A methodologically principled and scientifically responsible process translating data into meaning is the craft of GoodScience.

 All but the most trivial of scientific questions will require modeling.
 The numerous decisions and assumptions made in the process of regression modeling and estimation determine the accuracy of any signal or pattern that is the target of scientific interest.

 Modeling is not simply the plumbing between data and conclusions.
-Most observational data in health science are generated by largely nonrandom and poorly understood mechanisms of subject selection, exposure assignment, measurement error and missing data; and are analyzed to evaluate effects that are latent under these mechanisms.
+Most observational data in health science are generated by largely nonrandom and poorly understood mechanisms of causal processes, subject selection, exposure assignment, measurement error and missing data; and are analyzed to evaluate effects that are latent under these mechanisms.

 Modeling well is a craft: much more than just facility with a toolkit of regression techniques.
 Rigorous understanding of the specific purposes of the research, the processes that generated the data, the specific analytic strategy and modeling tools employed, and a thorough understanding of the raw material (data and assumptions) that are fed to the model, are all part of a successful program of scientific modeling.